SimVascular/svFSI/INSTALL.md

     <../svFSI_src>
 ```

-Note that `-march` flag could be chosen depending on the processor.
+Note that the `-march` flag could be chosen depending on the processor.
 A variety of options are available for Intel and AMD processors at,

 https://gcc.gnu.org/onlinedocs/gcc/x86-Options.html